theskillwithin/angular-cli-seed/README.md

 Minimal angular cli template with initialized router and materialize-css

+app.js is an express server for running in production.

+You need to compile everything with -prod flag before pushing to production, app.js serves the index.html from dist folder.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.

 ## Development server